Modelling two-dimensional droplet rebound off deep fluid baths: Results

 \section{Results}

-We present the numerical results of the lubrication-mediated quasi-potential model, and begin by introducing a single test case which sits well within a stable parameter regime, using this to discuss the nuances of the model and how it compares to the DNS results.
-We proceed through a parameter sweep, highlighting the range of the model and general trends of droplet trajectories observed within a two dimensional rebound case, all of which we present in the absence of gravity, as it is difficult for the droplet to detach under the effects of gravity in the two dimensional system.
+We present the numerical results of the lubrication-mediated quasi-potential model for both solid and deformable droplets, and begin by introducing a single test case which sits well within a stable parameter regime, using this to discuss the nuances of the model and how it compares to the DNS results in the deformable scenario.
+We proceed through a parameter sweep, highlighting the range of the model and general trends of droplet trajectories observed within a two-dimensional rebound case, all of which we present in the absence of gravity, as it is difficult for the droplet to detach under the effects of gravity in the two-dimensional system due to the stronger relative influence in the infinite-cylinder regime than a true spherical case \cite{vella2007surface}.
 Finally, we discuss the extensions to more complicated rebounds that can also be obtained, such as sustained periodic bouncing behaviour in the presence of Faraday forcing.